LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-polo-lillis-panther-injections/index.md

 description: >-
-  This week, we invite the twisted pop provocateur, Bristolian DJ and producer Polo Lilli, fresh from the release of their transcendant breakbeat, Pink-Floyd-on-pingers face-splash&nbsp;&#39;The Great Bootleg In The Sky&#39;
-  (out now on&nbsp;bandcamp).
-All Spotify-able tracks are gathered in&nbsp;this playlist, take it away Prime Minister Polo&#8230; I like to think of a DJ set as an [...]Read More...
+  This week, we invite the twisted pop provocateur, Bristolian DJ and producer Polo Lilli, fresh from the release of their transcendant breakbeat, Pink-Floyd-on-pingers face-splash;;The Great Bootleg In The Sky; (out now on;bandcamp).
+All Spotify-able tracks are gathered in;this playlist, take it away Prime Minister Polo&#8230; I like to think of a DJ set as an [...]Read More...
 published: true
 tags: feature
 featured: false